mariobrusarosco/api-one-word/readme.md

 ## What

-A node API for the my side project named One Word [(for more info)](https://github.com/mariobrusarosco/one-word).
+A node API for my side project named One Word [(for more info)](https://github.com/mariobrusarosco/one-word).

 ## Why

-- One word is a side project where I intend to validate new libraries, frameworks and new things in general.
-This API will provide real endpoints, real requests so I have a grasp on what are their cons and pros as close as I can get in the real word.
+- One word is a side project where I intend to validate new libraries, frameworks, and new things in general.
+This API will provide real endpoints and real requests so I have a grasp on what are their cons and pros as close as I can get in the real world.
-- I can have a basic understanding how a Back End structure supports a Front End Application.
+- I can have a basic understanding of how a back-end structure supports a Front End Application.
 - I can grasp some ORM concepts and see their benefits in action.
 - I can learn and practice Typescript for an ORM (prisma).